 Yonah Mountain Hiking near Helen

 For a challenge more suitable to intermediate hikers, Yonah Mountain is just a few miles outside of Helen.
-If looking for nearby day-trips, it’s definitely an option, with a view well worth the hike.
+If looking for nearby day trips, it’s definitely an option, with a view well worth the hike.

 On the trail, the beginning portions are lovely, with incredible boulders and rock formations.
 In fact, there are so many, this place gives Stone Mountain a run for its money.
-The half-way point provides the first view looking off the mountain, and gets steeper from there.
+The half-way point provides the first view looking off the mountain and gets steeper from there.

 At the top, there is a large open area for pitching a tent or having a fire, while all views are off to the side.
-It provides quite the vantage from 3,166 feet, with numerous viewing points and breathtaking photo oppertunities.
+It provides quite the vantage from 3,166 feet, with numerous viewing points and breathtaking photo opportunities.